Paulo Jr.: Sepultura

+Cultura Tres

+In 2019, Paulo Jr. joined the brothers Alejandro Londoño Montoya and Juan M De Ferrari Montoya to bring back to life the sludge / thrash metal band Cultura Tres.
+In 2023, the band released their full length Camino de Brujos supported with three music video clips for the songs "The World And Its Lies", "Proxy War", and "The Land".

+Paulo Jr. is currently touring with Cultura Tres with dates announced both in Europe and South America.

 The Unabomber Files

 In 2009, Paulo Jr. joined with Alan Wallace and André Márcio of Eminence and Vladimir Korg of Chakal to form the band The Unabomber Files.
 In 2013, the group released a six-song EP and a teaser for the music video of the song "Buried In My Bunker".

 Guest appearances

 In 2007, Paulo Jr. played bass guitar on Sayowa's second album.
 In 2013, he made a guest appearance on Eminence's fourth album, The Stalker, providing extra bass accompaniment.

 Personal life

 Paulo Jr.'s hobbies include jiu jitsu and football.
 He is an avid supporter of football club Clube Atlético Mineiro.
-He currently lives in São Paulo.
+He currently lives in Belo Horizonte.

 Charity work

 Since 1999, Paulo Jr. has organised a series of annual football charity games between former Brazilian players, television artists, musicians and the band members.
 The games took place at the Estádio Municipal Castor Cifuentes in Nova Lima, Brazil, near Belo Horizonte.
 The spectators were asked to donate a pound of food and the gathered donations were given to local charities.

 In April 2008, Paulo Jr. was decorated with the Medalha da Inconfidência.
 This decoration was created in 1952 by the former Brazilian president Juscelino Kubitschek to pay homage to individuals who contributed in the development of the state of Minas Gerais and the country.
 The ceremony took place in Ouro Preto, hosted by the then Governor of Minas Gerais, Aécio Neves.